toolstack/Folio/README.md

 The full changelog is located in `data/app.metainfo.xml.in` and the current release for the about dialog is in `src/application.vala`.

-Once updated edit the flatpak and snap files:
+Once updated, edit the flatpak and snap files:
  - change into the top level source directory
  - edit `com.toolstack.Folio.json` and update the `tag` value for sources, also **remove** the `commit` hash (don't forget to remove the comma on the line above) temporarily (we'll add it back later)
  - change into the `snap` directory